farberbrodsky/repeat-picture-remover/README.md

 # repeat-picture-remover
-A python scripts to find and remove identical pictures in a folder.
+A python script to find and remove identical pictures in a folder.
+Example usage:
+`python3 main.py ./path/to/folder --dry-run`